-When I was thinking about starting Squad Safe, a coach told me he worried clubs might view my training offer as a “bougie extra”.
-All they needed for insurance was to complete a $25 online course …so if your staff were good people, your kids were happy and you’d been running your gym for years without a problem, why would you bother?
-Staff training just sounded like a luxury.
+When I was thinking about starting Squad Safe, a coach told me he thought clubs might view my training offer as a “bougie extra”.
+If all clubs need for insurance purposes is to complete a $25 online course, your staff are good people, your kids are happy and you’ve been running your gym or studio for years without a problem, why bother?
+Organisation specific training just sounds like a time-sucking luxury.

-Here are 5 great reasons why training your staff to have a practical understanding of your sport and organisation’s specific safeguarding procedures is an essential, not a luxury, for your business.
+Here are 5 great reasons why training your staff to have a practical understanding of your gym or studios' specific safeguarding policies and procedures is an essential, not a luxury, for your business.

 2. Children don’t just need us to speak up for them, but speak up in the right way

 Coaches are in a unique position of trust and authority, working in an environment where they are regularly interacting with children in an informal setting.
 Children are far more likely to approach someone like a coach for help than they are a parent or school teacher.
 Children in abusive situations are looking for adults to advocate for them.
 When doing this its important coaches know how to do so in a way that helps, rather than hinders their situation.
 Court cases have been known to collapse where adults have failed to report appropriately.
 Nobody wants to be the gym or studio responsible for that type of failure.
 Coaches need to be confident in understanding how to handle these types of situation appropriately.

 3. Sometimes children’s parents are also vulnerable people.
 Supporting them is an authentic way to demonstrate you value your customers